-CDTAP student representative David Webster ED&I representatives Jemma Callaghan and Mohanad Al-Rubaiee
+CDTAP student representative Euan Martin ED&I representative Mohanad Al-Rubaiee

 Student Representative emails are not included in this handbook, as the handbook is uploaded onto the CDT website.
 The CDT will advise students of the representatives contact details.

 2.4 Centre Contact Details